mirajbhetwal/TCP_CHAT_APPLICATION/C# TCP Chat Program/readme.txt

 You will need to work through the code to work out where and how to add to it.

-The Tic-Tac-Toe board is for the final assignment and only works for Cross player but detects wins and resets the board.
+ (note: not for now The Tic-Tac-Toe board is for the final assignment and only works for Cross player but detects wins and resets the board.)